Casio F-91W: Counterfeits

-Counterfeits of this watch are very common, despite its low price tag.
-These counterfeits generally have a lower plastic build quality, narrower LCD viewing angles, louder and higher-pitched beeps, and significantly less accurate timekeeping than genuine models.
-The newer models with the green LED light can be tested by holding the right button for over 3 seconds in the main timekeeping mode; this will lead the display to show "CASIo", as a test for authenticity.
-With the advancement in technology, however, some counterfeit models have also been developed to show this sign.
-A different way of assessing authenticity is to press all three buttons simultaneously, which has the watch enter a test mode.
-In that mode, an extra dot is seen with fake modules in some cases.
-If the dot is not there, another indicator is if the dot that serves as a serif at the bottom of the leftmost day letter is a distance from the letter.
-A real F-91W will have the serif nearly touching the letter.
+Counterfeits of this watch are very common, despite its low price.
+These counterfeits usually have lower-quality plastic, narrower LCD viewing angles, louder and higher-pitched beeps, and less accurate timekeeping than genuine models.
+On newer versions with the green LED light, holding the right button for more than 3 seconds in the main timekeeping mode will make the display show "CASIo" as a quick authenticity check.
+However, some counterfeit models have been designed to mimic this feature.
+Another way to check is by pressing all three buttons at once to enter test mode.
+In some fake modules, an extra dot appears on the display, or, if the extra dot is not there, another indication is if the dot is too far from the letters indicating the day of the week.